JMDKC/artangled-hugo/content/posts/2024-07-21-auerbach-katz.md

 ![Frank Auerbach 'Primrose Hill' (1972)](/auerbach-katz-2.jpeg)

 Pathway, hill, trees and sky are picked out in layer upon layer of impasto.
 The paint is so thick that individual hairs of Auerbach’s brush are visible.
-It’s as craggy and rough as a blustery London sky, a deeply-recognisable version of which is evocatively picked out above.
+It’s as craggy and rough as a blustery London sky, a deeply-recognisable version of which is picked out above.

-Providing context to all this are some evocative landscapes from teacher Bomberg, though these seem polite and sedate by comparison with his pupil.
+Providing context to all this are some evocative landscapes from teacher Bomberg, though these seem polite and sedate when compared to his pupil's work.
 Bomberg painted more dramatic real-life landscapes - he travelled to Corsica, Ronda and Jerusalem.
 But Auerbach’s skill is to render familiar London places all the more exotic and strange, through his thick, craggy oil paint.

 _Bomberg - Auerbach is at Daniel Katz Gallery (London).
 20 June - 19 July 2024_